How Long Does Workers’ Comp Take To Settle?

 The complete process can add up to four months to the time that it takes to receive your settlement.
 At this point, it’s probably between eight months to a year from the time that you reached your maximum medical improvement and began to pursue settlement negotiations.

-5. Petition for Review
+5. Petition For Review

 If you’re not happy with the result of the hearing, you can still pursue additional court reviews.
 You have 20 days after the judge’s decision to file a petition for review.
 You must order a transcript.
 The documents that you submit to the court include a legal brief that outlines why you believe the judge made an incorrect decision.
-Then, the Industrial Claims Appeal Panel hears your appeal and issues a decision within sixty days.
+Then, the Industrial Claims Appeal Panel hears your appeal and issues a decision within 60 days.
 This process can take several months.

-6. After the Appeal
+6. After The Appeal

 When you’re unsatisfied with the decision of the appeals panel, you may take your case to the Colorado Court of Appeals.
 You can even take your case all the way to the Colorado Supreme Court, but the Supreme Court can decide whether or not to hear the case.